 In that case, it’s usually just a matter of finishing the set without any significant concern about condition or trimming.
 These Ultra-Pro 15 pocket pages are probably the best bet if building out the set for a binder.

 If it’s a graded Hall of Fame T206 set you’re after, your chase might be a tad pricier, depending on the condition that satisfies your thirst.
 There’s also the possibility of buying raw and submitting it to one of the third-party graders.

 I opt for PSA cards when buying graded T206 cards, but I have purchased both SGC and Beckett slabbed cards before.
 Normally, PSA-graded cards carry a slight premium to others, but this can vary on a case-by-case basis.

 Planning Out The Costs

-The problem is understandable but unfortunately so hard to predict.
-I do believe that vintage cards in general should perform well over the longer term, but at what rate?
-I’m hard pressed to say that we will see the same appreciation we’ve seen in the past few years, especially if we were to enter a recession or the stock market fell significantly.
+The problem is understandable but, unfortunately, so hard to predict.
+I believe vintage cards should generally perform well over the longer term, but at what rate?
+I’m hard-pressed to say that we will see the same appreciation in the past few years, especially if we were to enter a recession or the stock market fell significantly.

 Frank and I go way back.
 Some of our fondest grade school memories include staring each other down on my kitchen table.
 We traded a lot of cards together.
 Frank is a big time vintage collector and even runs his own Bowman group on Facebook.
 Frank is also one card away from building the T206 HOF set.
 I asked him for some of his thoughts.